 - Slow cooker: Cover the slow cooker and and turn it on.
 Cooking speeds vary, but usually beans will cook on high in about 3 hours and on low in about 8 hours.

 - Stove top: Bring the covered pot to a boil over high heat, then reduce heat to low so beans barely simmer.
 Cook for about 2 hours.

 - When beans are tender, carefully pour cooking liquid through a sieve into a container.
 I put a 2-cup Pyrex measuring cup in a pot, put both in the sink, and aim for the measuring cup.
 Any splashes go into the pot, where they can easily be poured into the measuring cup.
-If you have more than 1 1/2 cups of liquid, pour all the liquid in a pot and boil it on high uncovered until it is reduced as desired.
+If you have more than 1 1/2 cups of liquid, pour all the liquid in a pot and boil it on medium-high uncovered until it is reduced as desired.
 (Some recipes such as macarons call for reducing the aquafaba further.
 You might as well do that now.)

 - If your recipe calls for whipping the aquafaba, chill it first to cut the whipping time.
 It should be little goopy when chilled, like a raw flaxseed egg or the thick liquid in canned beans.
 I chill the bowl and whisk too.

 - Unwhipped aquafaba keeps refrigerated for seven days and frozen for a year.
 Try freezing it in ice-cube trays and then popping cubes into a freezer-safe bag.
 Label the tray and bag so no one uses your precious aquafaba to chill a drink.